Troubleshooting postgres.exe Windows process errors

 When troubleshooting errors with the postgres.exe Windows process, it’s important to understand the startup behavior.
 The postgres.exe process is responsible for running the PostgreSQL database server on Windows systems.

-See also Resolving SQLDUMPER.EXE Errors and Problems
+See also Troubleshooting sqlservr.exe Errors

 To start the postgres.exe process, navigate to the installation directory of PostgreSQL, typically located in the “postgreSQL\bin\” folder.
 Open a command prompt in this directory and run the following command to start the process: “postgres.exe -D path_to_data_directory“.